 Incorrect position, offset

-An incorrect position or derivative implant displacement that affects the shape of the breast can sometimes justify the surgical correction.
+An incorrect position or derivative implant displacement that affects the shape of the breast can sometimes justify surgical correction.

 Deformation of the chest